 All great product developers pay close attention to and ensure compatibility with their intended audience.
 Again if you aren’t sure who your audience is how do you know what problem you are solving and for whom?
 Product development should include work around your audiences, who they are, where they exist and how to communicate with them.
 Once you understand this you can build function into your product that will allow your core audience and the product itself to market for you.

 About six months ago I purchased a Koala mattress (the Australian equivalent of Casper) and saw what is a fundamentally sound and effective product marketing itself.
-The first thing they did well was provide incentive for me to share information about their product and I would receive a discount on my purchase by doing this I am effectively providing qualified leads to them.
-Post this the physical product itself comes with ‘incentive’ to share content on social media, from the cute little fluffy Koala they send with every mattress (very Instagramable) to the awesomely fun unwrapping of the mattress (watch it here).
+The first thing they did well was provide incentive for me to share information about their product so I would receive a discount on my purchase; by doing this I effectively provide qualified leads to them.
+Plus, this the product itself comes with ‘incentive’ to share content on social media, from the cute little fluffy Koala they send with every mattress (very Instagramable) to the awesomely fun unwrapping of the mattress (watch it here).
 Sure, Koala have active social media and other forms of advertising but the consideration into how the product works to sell itself is brilliant.

 How does your product market itself?

 Does the way your product market’s itself suit your intended audience?
 (If your product is intended for 50–70 y.o males find out where they exist, how to talk to them and how to get them to market for you).

 Early adopters need to be rewarded.
 When you do right by your first users they will promote your brand for you.